HNK Solicitors HNK Solicitors

 If you have experienced any or all of these consequences as a result of an organisation mishandling your data, it’s important to consider pursuing a compensation claim.
 While compensation won’t undo the damage caused by a data breach, it can go some way to helping you move on from the incident.

 Those who have been affected by the Suffolk Police data breach should have been contacted directly by the force, as this is a key requirement under the DPA 2018.
-Victims of the Suffolk and Norfolk Police data breach should also be contacted as soon as possible.
 If you have been contacted, you may wish to pursue compensation, particularly if your well-being has been affected by the incident.

 HNK can support your data breach compensation claim

-While not all data breaches are as severe as these recent incidents, any loss of control over your personal information can have damaging consequences.
+While not all data breaches are as severe as this recent incident, any loss of control over your personal information can have damaging consequences.
 However, without expert help it can be difficult to know if you might have a valid claim and what further steps you should take.

 If you are considering a data breach compensation claim, it’s important to consult a solicitor with experience in this area.
 The UK’s data protection regulations are complex, and seeking expert legal support can help to ensure you get the compensation you deserve.